daisycrego/os_hw3/daisyNotes.md

       - Method A: During userinit, give the first user process 20 tickets.
       - Method B (**current implementation**):
         - During userinit, give the first user process 20 tickets and increment numTicketsTotal by 20.
+        - When userinit calls shell, give shell 20 tickets (because shell isn't called by fork, all processes that it calls will be fine because of fork... )
+          - sh.c: explicitly give sh tickets here.
         - Each time a fork occurs, give the new user process 20 tickets (because its parent could have changed its number of tickets using settickets), and increment numTicketsTotal by 20.
       - Method C:
           - Don't give the first user process any tickets, it doesn't need them.
 Only award tickets during fork.
 Initialize cpu->numTicketsTotal to 0 here, not 20.